facubrusa/NodeWeatherApp/README.md

 # NodeWeatherApp

-Check the current weather or forecast on any city on the planet.
+Check the current weather or forecast of any city on the planet.

 This is a weather app made in NodeJS, with Express and OpenWeatherAPI.